calband/calchart/GETTING_STARTED.md

 CalChart3 utilizes [CMake](https://cmake.org) to allow several different build platforms and environments.
 This tutorial is helpful and may serve as a good reference if you get stuck: https://cgold.readthedocs.io/en/latest/first-step.html.

+It's highly recommended that you use clang-format to help keep the coding style consistent.
+More information can be found [here](https://github.com/andrewseidl/githook-clang-format) for how to incorporate clang-format into your IDE.
+If that's not possible, then please set up the clang-format git-hook as outlined.

 ## Setting up your dependencies and Packages -- estimated time: 10 minutes

 The CalChart3 code tries to be self contained, but it has several external dependencies.